tperry-r7/ux-writing-training/content/_index.md

 This will cover the basics of documenting a REST API.
 It is meant to be a surface level overview so you can learn to dive deeper into documenting APIs and be able to communicate with engineers (who themselves may not know how to document an API).
 This is based on *Documenting APIs by Tom Johnson* [https://idratherbewriting.com/learnapidoc/docapis_introtoapis.html](https://idratherbewriting.com/learnapidoc/docapis_introtoapis.html).

+## How this works
  - This will be mostly hands on, but at times there will be sections explaining more as you go along.
  - We will be using OpenAPI 2.0.
 There have been changes since 3.0 but it is good to know both.
 Many of the Rapid7 APIs still use 2.0.
  - Most of the reference links used will refer to the [Swagger documentation](https://swagger.io/docs/specification/about/) and not the [official GitHub repository](https://github.com/OAI/OpenAPI-Specification).
 This is because the GitHub repo acts as a deep dive reference while the Swagger documentation is a good overall description and easier to digest.
 After working with OpenAPI spec for a while, you will start to gravitate to the GitHub repo for advanced functionality.

+You will be building a file from scratch and comparing the generated code to the UI elements.
+If you get stuck in Stoplight you will see a list of files labeled `01_petstore`.
+They correspond to the section numbers.
+You can jump ahead to see the final section code.

 {{< hint info >}}
 See Resources for a loooong list of resources about APIs and documentation.
 Also see About APIs for a slightly deeper dive into APIs.